pramnora/Powershell/README.md

 sv a hello world (doesn't work?!
 Error message...)
 sv a "hello, world!" -> (outputs: hello, world!)

+**NOTE**: Setting a variable name which already exists...; means, to over write it's previous value.
+Eg.

+sv a 1  -> (set variable a with the value: 1)
+gv a -> (get-variable a/output: 1)
+sv a 2 -> (re-sets the variable a with a new 'updated' value: 2)
+gv a -> (get-variable a/output: 2)

 ## Environment variables...

 $Env:WinDir